ChenBracha/devops-final-project/docs/DEPLOYMENT_WORKFLOW.md

 **Manual deployment to local environments**

-Since both Docker Compose and K3d run locally, deployment is manual.
+Since both Docker Compose and K3d run locally on your laptop, deployment is manual.

+> **Note:** In a production environment, CD would be fully automated using:
+> - GitOps tools (ArgoCD, FluxCD)
+> - GitHub Actions with self-hosted runners
+> - Cloud-native CD pipelines (GCP Cloud Build, AWS CodePipeline)
+> - Deployment to remote Kubernetes clusters

+For local development, manual deployment is the standard practice.
 Here's the workflow:

 ### Step 1: Ensure CI Passed ✅
 ```bash